Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Cluster formation and evolution model

 \subsection{Cluster formation rate}

 The {CFR} $\Psi (t)$ gives the number of newly formed clusters per squared kpc of Galactic disc surface and per Myr.

-We use a constant CFR \be \Psi (t) = \beta, \ee as this should be sufficient for our relatively simple model and provide a good baseline for later comparison with more elaborate functions based for example on models for the star formation rate.
+We used a constant CFR \be \Psi (t) = \beta, \ee as this should be sufficient for our relatively simple model and provide a good baseline for later comparison with more elaborate functions based for example on models for the star formation rate.

-This parameter $\beta$ was chosen such that the modelled total cluster surface density $\Sigma$ was equal to the observed total surface density $\sum\limits_{i=1}^{N_\mrm{Cl}} S_i^{-1}$. {The physical intuition behind this is that the total cluster content corresponds to the CFR by integration over time, taking the dissolution of clusters into account via their mass evolution.}
+This parameter $\beta$ was chosen such that the modelled total cluster surface density $\Sigma$ was equal to the observed total surface density $\sum\limits_{i=1}^{N_\mrm{Cl}} S_i^{-1}$. {The physical intuition behind this is that the total cluster content corresponds to the CFR by integration over time, taking the dissolution of clusters into account via their mass evolution.} The total cluster surface density \be \Sigma = \int \sigma(m,t) \mrm{d}m \mrm{d}t \ee was computed by integrating the cluster age-mass distribution for integration bounds $\log t / \mrm{yr} = 6.5$--10 and $\log m / \msun = 0$--4.5 corresponding to the observed age-mass range of open star clusters in our sample.